Hanfu (汉服, hàn fú), Chinese traditional costume, the full name of which is “traditional costume of Han nationality”.

 3.1: Lifu (礼服, lǐ fú, formal dresses)

-Lifu refers to the ceremonial clothing worn in formal gatherings, ceremonies, and other social occasions.
+Lifu refers to the Chinese ceremonial dress worn in formal gatherings, ceremonies, and other social occasions.
 According to the solemnity of the occasion, it can be divided into big formal dresses and small formal dresses.

 3.1.1: Da Lifu (大礼服, dà lǐ fú, big formal dresses)